iShares Currency Hedged MSCI EAFE ETF (HEFA) To Go Ex-Dividend on July 3rd

 iShares Currency Hedged MSCI EAFE ETF (BATS:HEFA – Free Report) declared a dividend on Friday, June 30th, NASDAQ reports.
-Investors of record on Wednesday, July 5th will be given a dividend of 0.5543 per share on Monday, July 10th.
-The ex-dividend date of this dividend is Monday, July 3rd.
+Shareholders of record on Wednesday, July 5th will be given a dividend of 0.5543 per share on Monday, July 10th.
+The ex-dividend date is Monday, July 3rd.

-A number of hedge funds and other institutional investors have recently modified their holdings of HEFA.
-JPMorgan Chase & Co. boosted its holdings in shares of iShares Currency Hedged MSCI EAFE ETF by 6.3% in the 1st quarter.
-JPMorgan Chase & Co. now owns 193,966 shares of the company’s stock worth $6,583,000 after purchasing an additional 11,505 shares in the last quarter.
-Baird Financial Group Inc. raised its position in iShares Currency Hedged MSCI EAFE ETF by 10.2% during the 1st quarter.
-Baird Financial Group Inc. now owns 13,518 shares of the company’s stock valued at $458,000 after purchasing an additional 1,249 shares during the last quarter.
-Flow Traders U.S. LLC bought a new position in iShares Currency Hedged MSCI EAFE ETF during the 1st quarter valued at approximately $6,283,000.
-SVB Wealth LLC raised its position in iShares Currency Hedged MSCI EAFE ETF by 44.5% during the 2nd quarter.
-SVB Wealth LLC now owns 7,305 shares of the company’s stock valued at $232,000 after purchasing an additional 2,250 shares during the last quarter.
-Finally, Partners Capital Investment Group LLP raised its position in iShares Currency Hedged MSCI EAFE ETF by 11.9% during the 1st quarter.
-Partners Capital Investment Group LLP now owns 3,776,731 shares of the company’s stock valued at $111,300,000 after purchasing an additional 402,513 shares during the last quarter.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Ameriprise Financial Inc. increased its position in iShares Currency Hedged MSCI EAFE ETF by 21.5% during the 1st quarter.
+Ameriprise Financial Inc. now owns 1,175,192 shares of the company’s stock valued at $34,646,000 after purchasing an additional 207,580 shares during the period.
+JPMorgan Chase & Co. increased its position in iShares Currency Hedged MSCI EAFE ETF by 55.8% during the 1st quarter.
+JPMorgan Chase & Co. now owns 466,010 shares of the company’s stock valued at $13,733,000 after purchasing an additional 166,869 shares during the period.
+Partners Capital Investment Group LLP increased its position in iShares Currency Hedged MSCI EAFE ETF by 11.9% during the 1st quarter.
+Partners Capital Investment Group LLP now owns 3,776,731 shares of the company’s stock valued at $111,300,000 after purchasing an additional 402,513 shares during the period.
+Baird Financial Group Inc. increased its position in iShares Currency Hedged MSCI EAFE ETF by 49.5% during the 3rd quarter.
+Baird Financial Group Inc. now owns 114,333 shares of the company’s stock valued at $3,417,000 after purchasing an additional 37,857 shares during the period.
+Finally, SVB Wealth LLC grew its position in shares of iShares Currency Hedged MSCI EAFE ETF by 44.5% in the 2nd quarter.
+SVB Wealth LLC now owns 7,305 shares of the company’s stock worth $232,000 after buying an additional 2,250 shares during the last quarter.

 The iShares Currency Hedged MSCI EAFE ETF (HEFA) is an exchange-traded fund that mostly invests in total market equity.
 The fund tracks a market cap-weighted, USD-hedged index of large- and mid-cap stocks from developed countries outside the US and Canada.
 HEFA was launched on Jan 31, 2014 and is managed by BlackRock.